What Licensed Painting Contractor Means in North Carolina

 "In writing" is the operative phrase.
 Verbal answers vanish the day a problem starts.

-- What is your NCLBGC contractor registration number?
+- What is your NCLBGC contractor license number?
 Verify it the same day.
 If the answer is "I'll text it later," cross them off.

 - Are you EPA Lead-Safe certified, and will you provide the certificate ID for the firm and the lead worker?
 Mandatory for pre-1978 homes.
 The certificate ID is searchable on the EPA database.